+HB 529.1

-1 (5)(6) "Examining land surveyor" means a registered land surveyor appointed by the governing body 2 to review surveys and plats submitted for filing.
+(5)(6) "Examining land surveyor" means a registered land surveyor appointed by the governing body to review surveys and plats submitted for filing.

 3 (6)(7) "Final plat" means the final drawing of the subdivision and dedication required by this chapter to 4 be prepared for filing for record with the county clerk and recorder and containing all elements and 5 requirements set forth in this chapter and in regulations adopted pursuant to this chapter.

 6 (7)(8) "Governing body" means a board of county commissioners or the governing authority of a city 7 or town organized pursuant to law.

 8 (8)(9) "Immediate family" means a spouse, children by blood or adoption, and parents.

 9 (9)(10) "Minor subdivision" means a subdivision that creates five or fewer lots from a tract of record.

-10 (10)(11) "Phased development" means a subdivision application and preliminary plat that at the time o 11 submission consists of independently platted development phases that are scheduled for review on a schedule 12 proposed by the subdivider.
-13 (11)(12) "Planned unit development" means a land development project consisting of residential 14 clusters, industrial parks, shopping centers, or office building parks that compose a planned mixture of land 15 uses built in a prearranged relationship to each other and having open space and community facilities in 16 common ownership or use.
-17 (12)(13) "Plat" means a graphical representation of a subdivision showing the division of land into lots, 18 parcels, blocks, streets, alleys, and other divisions and dedications.
-19 (13)(14) "Preliminary plat" means a neat and scaled drawing of a proposed subdivision showing the 20 layout of streets, alleys, lots, blocks, and other elements of a subdivision that furnish a basis for review by a 21 governing body.
-22 (14)(15) "Public utility" has the meaning provided in 69-3-101, except that for the purposes of this 23 chapter, the term includes county or consolidated city and county water or sewer districts as provided for in Title 24 7, chapter 13, parts 22 and 23, and municipal sewer or water systems and municipal water supply systems 25 established by the governing body of a municipality pursuant to Title 7, chapter 13, parts 42, 43, and 44.
-26 (15)(16) "Subdivider" means a person who causes land to be subdivided or who proposes a 27 subdivision of land.
-28 (16)(17) "Subdivision" means a division of land or land so divided that it creates one or more parcels containing less than 160 acres that cannot be described as a one-quarter aliquot part of a United States government section, exclusive of public roadways, in order that the title to the parcels may be sold or otherwise transferred and includes any resubdivision and a condominium.
-The term also means an area, regardless of its size, that provides or will provide multiple spaces for rent or lease on which recreational camping vehicles or mobile homes will be placed.
+(10)(11) "Phased development" means a subdivision application and preliminary plat that at the time of submission consists of independently platted development phases that are scheduled for review on a schedule proposed by the subdivider.

+(11)(12) "Planned unit development" means a land development project consisting of residential clusters, industrial parks, shopping centers, or office building parks that compose a planned mixture of land uses built in a prearranged relationship to each other and having open space and community facilities in common ownership or use.

+(12)(13) "Plat" means a graphical representation of a subdivision showing the division of land into lots, parcels, blocks, streets, alleys, and other divisions and dedications.

+(13)(14) "Preliminary plat" means a neat and scaled drawing of a proposed subdivision showing the layout of streets, alleys, lots, blocks, and other elements of a subdivision that furnish a basis for review by a governing body.

+(14)(15) "Public utility" has the meaning provided in 69-3-101, except that for the purposes of this chapter, the term includes county or consolidated city and county water or sewer districts as provided for in Title 7, chapter 13, parts 22 and 23, and municipal sewer or water systems and municipal water supply systems established by the governing body of a municipality pursuant to Title 7, chapter 13, parts 42, 43, and 44.
+(15)(16) "Subdivider" means a person who causes land to be subdivided or who proposes a

+27 subdivision of land.

+(16)(17) "Subdivision" means a division of land or land so divided that it creates one or more parcels

+Authorized Print Version - HB 529

+HB 529.1